yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 ## .NET  - Basic container

-The [Basic Processing Unit Container|Basic Processing Unit Container] extends the Abstract Container and simplifies tasks commonly used in processing units, such as starting an embedded space, hosting a service, activating an event container, etc.
+The depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink extends the Abstract Container and simplifies tasks commonly used in processing units, such as starting an embedded space, hosting a service, activating an event container, etc.

 ## C++ Container